gotjd709/mrn/README.md

 - `--CLASSES`: The number of output classes.
 - `--MULTIPLE`: If you want to setting input_x2 mpp=4 with input_x1 mpp=1, you can add this option **2**.
 - `--EPOCHS`: The epochs batch size of training model.
+- `--LOSS_FUNCTION`: Choose the loss function either celoss or diceloss.
 - `--DESCRIPTION`: Add the name of a training model weight.